8 Lifestyle Blogs You Should Be Reading In Your 20s

 The Insecure Girls’ Club.

 Liv started The Insecure Girls’ Club as an Instagram page years ago; a candid platform where conversations of all sorts are had and can be shared without fear of judgement.
-It was a page where women from all walks of life could come together to share their fears, embarrassing stories, friendship struggles, and dare I say it – insecurities.
+It’s a page where women from all walks of life can come together.
+They share their fears, embarrassing stories, friendship struggles, and dare I say it – insecurities.

-It was a page I followed instantly as I was already a big fan of Liv’s personal blog and writing ever since I discovered her.
+It was a page I followed instantly as I was already a big fan of Liv’s personal blog.

 The Insecure Girls’ Club evolved within a couple of months and now has a website to go with it.
 What I love the most about the feature section is that it is open to contributions from writers and readers as well.
-Because of this, there’s a wide range of topics to read about and discuss regularly and it feels more and more like a community with so many different voices to be heard.
+With various topics to read about and discuss it feels like a community with different voices to be heard.

 Check out: